ipfs/specs/src/architecture/principles.md

 The IPFS stack is a suite of specifications and tools that share two key characteristics:

-1. Data is addressed by its contents using a strict but extensible mechanism, and
+1. Data is addressed by its contents using an extensible verifiability mechanism, and
 2. Data is moved in ways that are tolerant of arbitrary transport methods.

-This document provides context and details about these claims.
-In doing so it defines what implementations are part of the IPFS ecosystem.
+This document provides context and details about these characteristics.
+In doing so it defines what is or is not an IPFS implementation.

 ## Addressing